simonsobs/sotodlib/docs/reference.rst

 .. autofunction:: sotodlib.hardware.plot_detectors

 To plot only a subset of detectors, first apply a selection to make a reduced hardware model and pass that to the plotting function.
+You can also dump out to the console a pretty formatted summary of the hardware configuration:

+.. autofunction:: sotodlib.hardware.summary_text